Technology & Tools

 Wiemspro: professional overkill for most users

 Wiemspro delivers professional-grade features with wireless options and customizable training.
 But costs are extreme, battery box alone runs $8,500+ with complex setup.
-One user who switched from Wiemspro to VisionBody explained: “Wiemspro was super expensive—the battery box alone was $8,500 and the suit was another $3,000+.
+One user who switched from Wiemspro to VisionBody explained: “Wiemspro was super expensive.
+The battery box alone was $8,500 and the suit was another $3,000+.
 I’m never going back”

 It’s best suited for studios and professionals.
 Overkill for home users.